oiegorov/perf_analysis_tool/README.md

 files.
-2) after the performance results of all the experiments are obtained, show only selected information (e.g. only 20 functions with the biggest CPI ratio for 2 specific circuits ran on 4 cores).
+2) after the performance results of all the experiments are obtained, show only selected information (e.g. only 20 functions with the biggest CPI ratio for 2 specific circuits ran on 4 cores, or a graph of the transient simulation time depending on the hm_dss_schurs value).
 Such reports are generated using the performance data collected during the first step.

 See the Vtune Amplifier and Perf use cases and sample configuration